 Build Your Team

 You have built the best team from the best employee available.
 You motivated them to peak performance.
 What is missing?
-Motivating a team is worthless unless you provide direction; unless you turn that motivation toward a goal and lead the team to it.
-It is the ability to lead others that truly sets a manager apart from their peers.
-Remember that leaders are found at all levels of the organization, so be one.
+Motivating a team is useless unless you provide direction.
+You need to turn that motivation towards a goal and lead the team to it.
+It is the ability to lead others that truly sets a manager apart.

 Communication may be the single most important skill of a manager.
-After all, all the others depend on it.
 You can't be a leader if you can't communicate your vision.
 You can't motivate people if they can't understand what you want.
 Communication skills can be improved through practice.
-Here are two exercises you can use to improve your ability to communicate effectively.
+To work on getting your point across, prepare your points ahead of time, and practice them out loud.

 The one thing you will probably have less of at work than money is time.
-The better you get at managing time, yours and others, the more effective you will be as a manager.
+The better you get at managing time, the more effective you will be as a manager.
 Time management, in a nutshell, is planning the amount of time you and your team spend on tasks.
 Once you plan it, do your best to stick to it.